 Congress made significant changes to the bankruptcy code in 2005.
 The law changed making filing bankruptcy a lot more difficult for the consumer.
 Your income and the kind of debtor you are will determine if you have to take the ‘means test’ to see if you qualify to file bankruptcy.
 Contact an experienced bankruptcy attorney who can help you determine whether you should consider filing Chapter 7 or Chapter 13 bankruptcy.

 You may be required to pass the ‘means test.’
 This test is used to determine if you are poor enough to file bankruptcy.
 Passing the means test can be problematic if your household income registers above what New York considers median income.
 This test is an unfounded mathematical calculation that the state uses to determine just how destitute you truly are.
 If you are unable to pass this test, it disqualifies you from filing bankruptcy.
 If you have an unpaid tax debt, it can actually help you avoid taking the means test.

 An Unpaid Tax Debt Could Assist You in Obtaining Bankruptcy Relief

 You are a consumer debtor if the debts you owe are largely consumer debt.
-Consumer debt is any debt that you incur for your personal, household or family use.
+Consumer debt is any debt that you incur for your personal, household, or family use.
 You incur this type of debt voluntarily.
 Unlike consumer debt, tax debt is an obligation you incur by law.
-For this reason, tax debt is different that consumer debt.
+For this reason, tax debt is different than consumer debt.
 Therefore, if your tax debt totals more than your consumer debt, you can avoid taking the Means Test no matter how much your monthly income.